powerly-ev/open-ev-charge-ios-app/README.md

 ## Support
 For issues or questions:
 - Open an issue on GitHub.
-- Contact the maintainers at jaydeep@powerly.app.
+- Contact the maintainers at dev@powerly.app.